P1P3TT1/film-festival-schedule-planner/README.md

 # Film Festival Schedule Planner

-A modern, single-page web application for planning your film festival schedule.
-Select films, manage screenings, and export your personalized schedule.
-Currently uses DocPoint 2026 festival data.
+A modern web application for planning your film festival schedule.
+Select films, manage screenings, optimize your schedule, and export to iCal or PDF.
+Supports multiple festivals with dynamic data loading.

 ## Features

+### Festival Selection
+- **Multiple Festivals** - Switch between different festivals using the dropdown selector
+- **Dynamic Data Loading** - Festival data loaded from JSON files for easy updates
+- Currently supports: DocPoint 2026 (more festivals can be added to [festivals.json](data/festivals.json))

+### Date Filtering
+- **Available Dates** - Select which dates you'll be attending the festival
+- **Smart Filtering** - Films and screenings automatically filtered by selected dates
+- **Quick Selection** - Select/deselect all dates with one click

 ### Film Management
 - **Browse Films** - View all available festival films with details (director, duration, description)
 - **Search** - Filter films by title, director, or description
 - **Select/Deselect** - Click on film cards to add or remove from your schedule
 - **Priority Marking** - Star films as "must see" for schedule optimization
+- **Screening Management** - Remove individual screenings while keeping the film selected

 ### Schedule Views
 - **List View** - Chronological list of all selected screenings
-- **Calendar View** - Week-based calendar grid showing screenings
+- **Calendar View** - Day-by-day breakdown with overlap warnings
-- **Day View** - Detailed daily breakdown with timeline
+- **Day View** - Detailed timeline visualization with hour-by-hour layout
+- **Overlap Detection** - Visual warnings for conflicting screenings

 ### Schedule Optimization
 - Smart algorithm to create conflict-free schedules
 - Prioritizes "must see" films when resolving conflicts
 - Uses weighted interval scheduling for optimal selection
+- Automatically excludes conflicting screenings

 ### Export Options
 - **iCal Export** - Download `.ics` file to import into any calendar app
-- **PDF Export** - Generate a printable PDF of your schedule
+- **PDF Export** - Generate a printable PDF matching your current view (list, calendar, or day)

 ### Internationalization
 - Full support for Finnish (FI) and English (EN)